Updated November 2016.

 It’s important to understand nearly all dogs bark, it’s just one of the ways dogs express themselves and communicate.

-But how do teach your dog what type of barking is or is not acceptable in your home?
+Before you teach your dog what type of barking is or is not acceptable in your home, you’ve got to know when and why your dog is barking.

 To answer the question, we turn to Kat Martin, dog training and behavioral expert and owner of Dogs & Kat Training and Behavioral Counseling, and a member of the Association of Pet Dog Trainers.